 Everything You Need to Know About Snaking a Drain

-Below is everything you’re going to need to know when it comes to using a snake to clean out a drain.
+Below is everything you’re going to need to know about how to operate a drain snake.

 What’s a Snake?